hgrecco/symbolite/README.md

 11
 ```

-Notice that we also got a warning (`No libsl provided, defaulting to Python's standard library.`).
+Notice that we also got a warning (`No libsl provided, defaulting to Python standard library.`).
 This is because evaluating an expression requires a actual library implementation,
 name usually as `libsl`.
 The default one just uses python's math module.